UTS-TechSoc/Society-website/README.md

 # TechSoc Website

 This is a code bundle for TechSoc Website.
-The original project is available at https://www.figma.com/design/ZpoTNWQtZyqZVFFbRhc3ps/TechSoc-Website.

 ## Running the code